A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for nonconvex optimization

 \section{Convergence analysis of GHOM for nonconvex optimization}

-In this section we analyze the convergence behavior of algorithm GHOM for general or structured nonconvex optimization.
-Note that in the nonconvex case we only assume that $x_{k+1}$ is a stationary point of the subproblem \eqref{eq:sp} satisfying the descent \eqref{eq:descGhom}.
+In this section we analyze the convergence behavior of algorithm GHOM for solving the nonconvex nonsmooth optimization problem \eqref{eq:optpb}.
+Hence, in this section we assume a general (possibly nonconvex) proper lsc objective function $f: \Eb \to \bar{ \mathbb{R} }$ and a closed convex set $\mathcal{X} \subseteq \text{dom} f$.
+In these general settings, we only assume that $x_{k+1}$ is a stationary point of subproblem \eqref{eq:sp} satisfying, additionally, descent \eqref{eq:descGhom} (i.e., $x_{k+1}$ satisfies $D g(x_{k+1};{x}_{k})[y -x_{k+1}] \geq 0 \;\; \forall y \in \mathcal{X}$ and \eqref{eq:descGhom}).
+Let us define the notion of asymptotic stationary points generated by GHOM algorithm for problem \eqref{eq:optpb}.